Empowering CHANGE | Transforming LIVES

 Independent Seniors.
 Thriving Families.

-Our programs are holistic in nature, as we believe the cycle of poverty rarely has one solution, but rather requires a web of interconnected services for individuals and families to break out of it.
-CSS has 70 years of experience working with seniors and families in Central Ohio.
+We have 75 years of experience working with people in need in central and southern Ohio.
 Each year, our agency helps 33,000 people in our 23-county region.
-We are accredited by the Council on Accreditation and the Better Business Bureau to illustrate our commitment to best practice social service and sound business management.
+We are accredited by the Council on Accreditation and the Better Business Bureau to illustrate our commitment to best-practice social services and sound business management.
 We are a research partner with the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame because we are committed to evidence-based practice.
 We are a member agency of Catholic Charities USA and the Human Service Chamber of Franklin County.

 Impact in Action